Mr. Mario Moccia at the entrance of his historical Pasta Factory, in the early 1940s.

 Thanks to him, we had the foundation of the first consortium of pasta factories (COPAG) and we started making the GRAGNANO brand famous!

 After several generation, in 1994, our family was forced to sell the Pasta Factory, however our Love and Passion, inspired us after just a few years to establish a new company in loving memory of our father.
 We too, couldn’t resist the magic tastes and scents of Gragnano.

-Antonio is the new generation of “Pastaio” and carefully follows the rules and secrets of our family’s tradition.
+Antonino is the new generation of “Pastaio” and carefully follows the rules and secrets of our family’s tradition.
 With skilled workmanship and patience, the very best first extraction of durum wheat semolina and water from the “imbuto” spring are gently kneaded together.